CARBURETOR CLEANING, REBUILDING, AND JETTING

 * year/make/model of the bike the carb is from

-* $90 non-refundable estimate fee paid via check, PayPal, or call us with credit card information
+* $180 non-refundable deposit paid via check, money order, PayPal, or call us with credit card information.
+The $180 deposit will be credited to the final invoice.

 BEFORE: Here's a pair of Amal 932's from a "running" 1974 Norton Commando 850.
 Running, but not well.
 TOP